unalipa333/delairebaptist/README.md

 Goals of the Application:

-Create an intake process for each new member Transition program to paperless processing
-Improve efficiency and decrease program expenses by utilizing Amazon Web Services
+Create an intake process for each new member #lines Transition program to paperless processing #lines Improve efficiency and decrease program expenses by utilizing Amazon Web Services #lines

 Please make sure that you have the latest version of python installed on your computer.